jhpyle/docassemble/_docs/installation.md

 of these services are running.

-If you need to run [Python] commands like [pip] in order to fix problems, you need to let the shell know about the virtual environment.
-You can do this by first running:
+If you need to run [Python] commands like [pip] in order to fix problems, you need to run `su www-data` so that you are running as the same user as [Apache].
+In addition, you need to let the shell know about the virtual environment.
+You can do this by running the following before you run any [Python] commands:

 {% highlight bash %}
 source /usr/share/docassemble/local/bin/activate